chuckcoughlin/bert/docs/testplan.md

     straighten it
 ```
 * ![yellow](/images/ball_yellow.png) ``Change speed or torque`` - Using the terminal application,
 change the speed or torque of a joint.
-Both speed and torque are expressed as a percentage
+Both speed and torque are expressed in engineering units
-of the maximum as defined in the XML configuration file.
+(degrees/second and newton-meters, respectively).
 Sample command syntax:
 ```
-    set the speed of your right elbow to 50 set the torque of your other elbow to 50 set the speed of your left leg to slow move normally
+    set the speed of your right elbow to 200 set the torque of your other elbow to 1.2 set the speed of your left leg to slow move normally
     move quickly